robertbaker13/phase-0-handbook/learning_strategies.md

 ## Learning and Thinking Styles
 As part of the prep work for Phase 0, we asked you to identify your <a href="http://www.vark-learn.com/english/page.asp?p=questionnaire" target="_blank">VARK learning style</a> and <a href="http://www.thelearningweb.net/personalthink.html" target="_blank"> Gregorc thinking style</a>.
 We ask you to do this so you can better tailor your experience at Dev Bootcamp to your unique learning needs.
 For example, if you are a multimodal learner who is an Abstract Random (AR) thinker, you will probably not do as well coding by yourself without any resources to guide you.
 You would do better to have a couple of videos, bits of reading, and a pair to work with to solve challenges.

-There is not one way to learn how to program, and we are not trying to make you into the "typical" programmer who works by him/herself and solves all problems without help.
-You should ask for help, seek additional resources, and work on your own when you need to.
+There is not one way to learn how to program or be a programmer, and we are not trying to make you into the "typical" programmer who works by him/herself and solves all problems without help.

+In fact, the popular view of a programmer sitting in a basement alone is completely wrong for the vast majority of coding jobs.
+As a software developer, you will pair program, work wiht a team of engineers (and sometimes teams of teams), and work with other teams within a company, such as marketing, product, customer service, and design.
+Part of being a professional programmer will be assessing a problem, thinking through and discussing solutions, "spiking" (or experimenting) alone or with a team, and estimating how long it will take.
+All of DBC will prepare you for that.
+You are starting now.

+In other words, you should ask for help, seek additional resources, and work on your own when you need to.

 We are working to create a curriculum that appeals to all different learning and thinking styles, but it's not perfect.
 We appreciate any feedback on our curriculum and suggestions for improvement.